 As a starting point, tap into your existing networks in Australia.
 These are friends, colleagues and relatives who are working in Australia – white collar/blue collar – it doesn’t matter.
 Referrals are key.

-Talk to them about the type of work your looking for and ask them to make enquiries at their place of work with HR as well as colleagues from different departments who are ‘key decision makers’.
+Talk to them about the type of work you are looking for and ask them to make enquiries at their place of work with HR as well as colleagues from different departments who are ‘key decision-makers’.

 But I don’t have any networks in Australia – what should I do?

 If you don’t have networks…you have to start building them!
 But where do I start?

 That’s where you can find thousands of potential hiring managers and recruiters.
 It’s the most effective tool to network with key decision-makers who may be looking for someone with your skills and experience.

 You can’t just approach people on LinkedIn and ask if they have vacancies – you need to build trust.
 You need to build a relationship.

 What else can I do to get a job in Australia?